Updates and Events

 and workshops on areas such as our 2019/20 priorities as a Collaborative, preparing our workforce

 for the digital future, international recruitment and the Greater Manchester Model for Public Service.

 On Friday 30th November we hosted the first Greater Manchester-wide event to engage Allied Health Professions (AHPs) and senior leaders in the new AHP workforce programme and to begin the production of a Greater Manchester AHP workforce strategy.

-The latest full meeting of the Workforce Collaborative, the Grow Our Own Summit, took place on Monday 8th October
+The Grow Our Own Summit, took place on Monday 8th October

 This event focused on our ‘Grow Our Own’ strategic priority and involved key discussions and presentations on those areas where we are working together across Greater Manchester to grow our own workforce.
 It built on the success of the first meeting in January; providing key updates, followed by interactive workshops.

 The event was a valuable opportunity to receive updates on Greater Manchester-wide initiatives, as well as a chance for localities to share their experience and any best practice.
 Our workshops then focused on gaining valuable input from all attendees on key areas where we have agreed to work collectively.

 The MJ Awards are an annual celebration of Local Government Achievements held since 2014.
 This year, North West Employers organised the event to showcase the five award winners at this year’s MJ Awards.

 Fourteen outstanding health and care champions have been celebrated as winners at the first ever Greater Manchester-wide awards for our health and care workforce at the Museum of Science and Industry on Friday night (Friday 13th July).